1928 Liechtenstein embezzlement scandal: Arrests and investigations

 The constitution gave the reigning prince the right to appoint the prime minister, but it had no specific clause for dismissing them.
 Due to Johann II forcing Schädler's resignation against the will of the VP, it raised questions regarding the constitution.
 The members of the Landtag belonging to the VP refused to accept the resignation, believing it to be unconstitutional.
 On the other hand, Johann II justified the dismissal as necessary for Liechtenstein's security.
+Due to the now-majority FBP agreeing with the dismissal and that the government complied by resigning, the constitutional ambiguities ultimately did not become a crisis in its own right.

 In 1931, an indictment was conducted against Schädler in the State Court of Justice for violating supervisory and official duties in the administration of the savings bank.
 However, he was acquitted, partly because the statute of limitations had expired and partly because the breach of duty was not due to gross negligence.
 In 1932, a similar indictment was laid against Beck for violating supervisory and official duties in the administration of the board of the directors of the national bank.
 This resulted in him being ordered to pay damages in 1935; though he appealed this ruling, he did not live to see the outcome.
+The scandal is generally considered the end of Beck as a national figure in Liechtenstein.

 The VP accused government councillor Peter Büchel of being complicit in the scandal, but he immediately demanded an investigation and was acquitted of all allegations.

 Aftermath and legacy

 Johann II assumed responsibility for the losses caused by the embezzlement, and donated one million francs.
 Local communities pledged their land for a week in order to support economic recovery.
 In addition, another two million francs was taken out as a loan from Switzerland in order to restructure the national bank - the equivalent of two yearly budgets.

 The VP believed that they had felt treated unfairly by Johann II by being refused an audience, as they believed that by only receiving people from the FBP that he was being fed biased and incomplete information on the scandal.
 The party remained alienated from him for the rest of his reign; this tension continued under his successor Franz I and the successor party Patriotic Union (VU).
 The rift between the prince and the party would not be resolved until 1938 when Franz Joseph II ascended to the throne.

-The scandal greatly undermined the political power of the VP and later the VU in Liechtenstein politics, with it being used as proof of alleged incompetency of the party.
-The party would not form its own government again until 1970 under Alfred Hilbe.
+The scandal greatly undermined the political power of the VP and later the VU in Liechtenstein politics, with it being used as proof of alleged incompetency of the party; the VU would not form its own government until 1970 under Alfred Hilbe.